lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Rationale for choices {#sec-rationale}

-In generating the list of Composite algorithms, the idea was to provide composite algorithms at various security levels.
+In generating the list of composite algorithms, the idea was to provide composite algorithms at various security levels.
 Rather than trying for exact security level matching, the choice of traditional algorithm pairing prioritizes choosing commonly-deployed algorithms since there is no academic consensus on how to directly compare pre-quantum and post-quantum security levels.

 SHA2 is used throughout in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-DSA function.